johnwargo/11ty-cat-pages/readme.md

 As you can see, the description property is blank for each category.
 You can edit the file, adding descriptions for each of the categories, your edits won't be overwritten by the module unless you remove all of the posts for the particular category and run the module again.

-If you add a new category to the site and re-run the module, the new category appears in the file alongside the existing data.
+If you add a new category to the site and re-run the module, the new category appears in the file alongside the existing data:

 ```json
 [